Kan630/Coursera_Capstone_Battle_of_Neighboorhoods/README.md

-This was done as a personnal AI study for an IBM certification
+This is "homework", actually an open-subject AI paper, asked during an IBM machine learning certification.

 click on Capstone.ipynb to see the code